 - If your case will be heard at a University Hearing, prepare a closing statement (optional).
 This is a brief summary of the information you have presented and the conclusions you want the board to draw.

-- In the event that the accused student is found responsible, the Hearing Board or Conduct Officer will determine a sanction.
+- In the event that the accused student is found responsible, the Hearing Board or decision-maker will determine a sanction.
 Prepare a statement recommending an appropriate sanction.
-If you are the accused student, you may wish to obtain written statements from character witnesses.
-These statements may be introduced during the sanctioning portion of the meeting.
+If you are the accused student, you may wish to obtain written statements from character witnesses.* These statements may be introduced during the sanctioning portion of the meeting.
 If you are the complainant, you may introduce a victim impact statement.